polibee/reef-validator-auto-payout/README.md

-# Substrate validator auto payout
+# Reef Network validator auto payout

 Claim and distribute validator staking rewards for your stakers automagically in Reef Finance Substrate blockchain.